check-solid-white-15px

 Please note: this species is difficult to import from its country of origin, meaning they often don't survive the journey.
 Our supply is therefore very limited.

-Information about
+Information about the species

 Specifications:

-Scientific name : Polyrhachis dives
+Scientific name: Polyrhachis dives

-Dutch name : False weaver ant
+Dutch name: False weaver ant

 Distribution area: Asia